AriRangga/Sudoku-in-C/README.md

 ---

 ## 🙌 Acknowledgments
-Inspired by the love for logic-based puzzles and the challenge of implementing Sudoku in C.
+Inspired by the love for logic-based puzzles and the challenge of implementing Sudoku in C :D

 ---